-- A form of cohesion in which modules together perform a function (a computation) that returns a result and has no side effects) are kept together, and everything else is kept out - Has advantages - It is easier to understand a module when you know all it does is generate one specific output and has no side effects - It is easier to replace a functionally cohesive module with another that performs the same computation - Functionally cohesive module is much more likely to be reusable
+- The "single-mindedness" of a component. - Cohesion implies that a single component or class encapsulates only attributes and operations that are closely related to one another and to the class or component itself. - Types of cohesion - 1.
+Functional 2.
+Layer 3.
+Communicational - A Functional cohesion is a form of cohesion in which modules together perform a function (a computation) that returns a result and has no side effects) are kept together, and everything else is kept out - Has advantages - It is easier to understand a module when you know all it does is generate one specific output and has no side effects - It is easier to replace a functionally cohesive module with another that performs the same computation - Functionally cohesive module is much more likely to be reusable

-Functional Cohesion
+Functional cohesion

 Typically applies to operations.
-Occurs when a module ۲ performs one and only one computation and then returns a result.
+Occurs when a module performs one and only one computation and then returns a result.